 - Develop a disability employment webpage NDEAM is a great time to unveil a dedicated disability employment webpage for members listing tools and resources to help them understand related issues and implement steps to foster a disability inclusive workplace.
-Two examples of resources to include are the Job Accommodation Network (JAN) and the Employer Assistance and Resource Network (EARN).
+Two examples of resources to include are the Job Accommodation Network (JAN) and the Employer Assistance and Resource Network on Disability Inclusion (EARN).
 For additional ideas on things to include on such a page, visit the ODEP website.

 - Distribute NDEAM posters In today's world of electronic communication, sending something useful and tangible to members can make an impact and reinforce the value of association membership.
 Associations can use the occasion of NDEAM to send their members a poster to hang in employee break areas or other locations that employees frequent to promote a positive, inclusive message.
 Likewise, unions can send posters to their locals.

 Of course, as employers themselves, associations and unions are also encouraged to recognize NDEAM among their staff.
 For ideas on how to do so, see ideas for employers and employees.